tc-ca/webapp-quickstart/README.md

 Add `127.0.0.1	  webapp` to your hosts file

-Run `setup.sh` to generate the secrets.
+Run `setup.sh` to generate the secrets.\
 _Note: run `winpty bash` if using git bash before executing the script_

-To build all the images and start the stack, run the following from powershell `docker-compose up --build`
+To build all the images and start the stack: `docker-compose up --build`

 ## Other

 ### VSCode and the private Docker registry

-VSCode might not like you connecting to the custom registry since the cert is self-signed.
+VSCode might not like you connecting to the custom registry since the cert is self-signed.\
 Adding this to your preferences json should fix it, be warned that it tells vscode to trust all self-signed certs.

 ```json